-S SPECIFIC Define the goal as much as possible with no unclear language Whe is involved, WMAT do I want to accemplish, WHERE will it be done, WHE and idding this - massions, purpose, WHECH constraints and/ar requirements do I have?
-M MEASURABLE Can you track the progress and measure the outcome?
-How much, how many, how will know when my goal is accomplished? Α ATTAINABLE/ACHIEVABLE Is the goal reasonable enough to be accomplished?
-How so?
-Make sure the goal is not out or reach or below standard performance.
-R RELEVANT Is the goal worthwhile and will it meet your needs?
+SPECIFIC Define the goal as much as possible with no unclear language Who is involved, WHAT do I want to accomplish, WHERE will it be done, WHY am I doing this - reasons, purpose, WHICH constraints and/or requirements do I have?
+MEASURABLE Can you track the progress and measure the outcome?
+How much, how many, how will I know when my goal is accomplished?
+ATTAINABLE/ACHIEVABLE Is the goal reasonable enough to be accomplished?
+How so? • Make sure the goal is not out or reach or below standard performance.
+RELEVANT Is the goal worthwhile and will it meet your needs?
 Is each goal consistent with the other goals you have established and fits with your immediate and long term plans?
-T TIMELY Your objective should include a time limit.
-Ex I will complete this step by month-duly year.
-In a step by month of the step by month-duly year.
-In a step by month of the step by th
+TIMELY · Your objective should include a time limit.
+Ex: I will complete this step by month/day/year.
+It will establish a sense of urgency and prompt you to have better time management.